dzackgarza/Notes/Obsidian/zettelkasten/Scalar curvature.md

 $$
 S = \tr_g \Ric
 $$
-- Can be expressed in terms of [Christoffel symbols](Christoffel%20symbols)
+- Can be expressed in terms of [Christoffel symbols](Christoffel%20symbols).
+- Requires